A (virtual) Gathering of Jewish Farmers

 Sliding Scale Tickets

-You are welcome to attend both days of Cultivating Culture for as little as $36!
+Folks were welcome to attend both days of Cultivating Culture for as little as $36!
 The full true cost of the conference that would enable us to pay our teachers and staff fairly is $180/person.
-We are a small and young nonprofit.
-Please give as generously as you are able, so that we can continue to offer these programs to everyone, regardless of finances.
+Registrants have as generously as they were able which enabled us to continue offering these programs to everyone, regardless of finances.
 Thank you for supporting the education of our whole community!

 Teachers & Facilitators